sonata-project/dev-kit/CONTRIBUTING.md

 the biggest the gap, the harder the merges are.
 We use a 3 branch system, which means releasing 42.0.0 implies that:

-- the master branch is aliased to 43.x;
+- a new branch 43.x is created;
 - 42.x becomes the stable branch;
 - 41.x becomes the legacy branch;
 - 40.x is abandoned.